fragaria/karmen-docs/docs/on-premise.md

 KARMEN_CLOUD_MODE=0 KARMEN_SECRET_KEY=[secret key] ./run-karmen.sh
 ```

-Once command finishes, a browser-accessible frontend app is then available on
+Once command finishes, a browser-accessible frontend app will be available on
 the standard HTTP port 80.
 Again, consult the
 [configuration](on-premise.md?id=configuration) section for more configruation
 options including the used ports.